Minyst/ML_DL_Project/README.md

 **Objective**: To compare which performs better between the pretrained and custom YOLOv10 models.

 **Technologies Used**:
-- model: YOLOv10
+- Model: YOLOv10
-- package: ultralytics, supervision, cv2
+- Package: ultralytics, supervision, cv2

 **Key Results**:
 After capturing the video and creating multiple frames,